 Testimony to this is how world leaders like Donald Trump are pushing for a withdrawal from the Paris Agreement on Climate Change, which means those of us who are concerned about the environment as a result of the consequences of how we interact with our world will have to come together and take it upon ourselves to try and make the change we want to see.

-Travelling is the one thing we do just about every day, whether for work or for leisure and unfortunately travelling is a major source for the type of pollution which, to put it bluntly, is destroying our planet!
+Traveling is the one thing we do just about every day, whether for work or for leisure.
+Unfortunately traveling is a major source of the type of pollution which, to put it bluntly, is destroying our planet.
+You can discover more about the carbon footprint of flying here.

 All you can do on an individual level is back your concern up with some small, everyday actions to affirm your commitment to making travel more eco-friendly, which would entail something like driving a car with a smaller engine, perhaps even going electrical or hybrid with your car (if you have the money), being strategic about your flights and choosing cleaner transportation modes when you’re just popping down to the store or someplace nearby.
 You could perhaps cycle or walk as opposed to starting up your car and unnecessarily polluting the air further, for instance.